cinc2023/cinc2023.github.io/pages/travel.md

 ### Requirements
 1. **Proof of Vaccination**\
 All non-U.S. citizen, non-U.S. immigrants traveling to the United States by air are required to show proof of being fully vaccinated against COVID-19.
 Only limited exceptions apply.
-To see **accepted COVID-19 vaccines** and **acceptable proof** information, please visit [Center for Disease Control and Prevention website](https://www.cdc.gov/coronavirus/2019-ncov/travelers/proof-of-vaccination.html#:~:text=Top%20of%20Page-,Accepted%20COVID%2D19%20Vaccines,-Accepted%20COVID%2D19).
+To see **accepted COVID-19 vaccines** and **acceptable proof** information, please visit [Center for Disease Control and Prevention website](https://www.cdc.gov/coronavirus/2019-ncov/travelers/proof-of-vaccination.html#:~:text=Top%20of%20Page-,Accepted%20COVID%2D19%20Vaccines,-Accepted%20COVID%2D19){: target="_blank"}.
 2. Contact Information - ALL Travelers\
 All air passengers to the United States will also be required to provide contact information to airlines before boarding flights to the United States.\
 **CinC 2023 Contact Information**

-<br><a href="https://www.cdc.gov/coronavirus/2019-ncov/travelers/noncitizens-US-air-travel.html" class="btn btn--info" target="_blank">TO SEE MORE INFORMATION</a>
+[TO SEE MORE INFORMATION](https://www.cdc.gov/coronavirus/2019-ncov/travelers/noncitizens-US-air-travel.html){: .btn .btn--info}{: target="_blank"}

 ---